-I’m not going to lie, stepping in to someone else’s home when they aren’t there and judging the era of design based on the choice in carpet and paint is a whole lot of fun for me.
-Even more fun, is thinking about all of the possibilities a home could be!
+I’m not going to lie, stepping into someone else’s home when they aren’t there, and judging the era of design based on the choice in carpet and paint is a whole lot of fun for me.
+Even more fun is thinking about all of the possibilities a home could be!
 This lead to a problem I still face . . . open houses for the sake of checking out the neighborhoods.

 When my boyfriend and I were first looking for a home, we thought one of the coolest things to do would be to drive to a neighborhood we were interested in and get in to open houses (after all, this is one of the biggest advice friends and realtors kept mentioning to us).
 Then, if we liked what we saw, it would advance to Zillow.com or Realtor.com to view more houses.
-We met realtors who started sending both of us emails on new properties in the area and both of us would gawk over what we knew were weren’t going to get.
+We met realtors who started sending both of us emails on new properties in the area and both of us would gawk over what we knew we weren’t going to get.
 We weren’t approved for a loan at the time, let alone knew how much we really could afford.
 Although both of us knew that buying a home wouldn’t be for another few months, or even years, I think we both got caught up in the dream of living in each of those homes.

 MISTAKE #3: SIGN IT & MOVE IN

 Although, I was very aware of what I was going through when I was getting my new home, somehow, I kept finding myself visiting the bank to pull out more money.
 Realtor costs, closing costs, property taxes, fees here and there – it was never ending!
 I ended up pulling out all of money in not one saving account but two!
 I have learned the hard way that getting your home, just isn’t as easy as paying that first mortgage payment, signing a paper, and moving things in.
-Make sure to talk with you realtor about what your first costs look like – include everything – even the cost for hiring a moving company.
+Make sure to talk with you realtor about what your first costs look like – include everything – even the cost for hearing a moving company.

 MISTAKE #4: BUT IT’S SO BEAUTIFUL!